Brooklyn Public Library’s Center for Brooklyn History Launches "Brooklyn Resists"

 A New Multifaceted Initiative Exploring the History of Racial Protest in Brooklyn Through Exhibitions, New and Crowdsourced Collections, Public Programs, and Performances.

-The Brooklyn Public Library’s (BPL) Center for Brooklyn History (CBH) today announced details for Brooklyn Resists, an ongoing, multifaceted public history initiative exploring racial protest in Brooklyn from the beginning of the civil rights era to the present.
+The Brooklyn Public Library’s (BPL) Center for Brooklyn History (CBH) today announced details for Brooklyn Resists, an ongoing, multifaceted public history initiative exploring racial protest in Brooklyn from abolition to the present.
 Mounted in response to the killing of George Floyd, Breonna Taylor, and the long history of Black Brooklynites experiencing the persistence of racism and state violence, including police brutality, the project is one of the first major initiatives for CBH since joining with BPL.
 Building upon the Center’s commitment to democratizing and expanding access to Brooklyn’s archives and widening representation of the history of the borough, it will bring together CBH’s archival holdings, new acquisitions, and crowdsourced images from the Brooklyn and New York City community to tell the story of the fight against systemic racism through the lens of the Black Brooklynites and allies who have acted in solidarity to abolish it.

 Brooklyn Resists will officially launch on Juneteenth, June 19, 2021 with the opening of an outdoor exhibition at CBH’s 128 Pierrepont Street building, featuring historic texts and images from CBH’s archives and new collections of photographs from the 2020 Black Lives Matter protests, projected onto the exterior of the building.
 An online version of the exhibition will feature additional content, including photography, oral histories, historic documents, and other materials that tell the continuously evolving story of Black protest and resistance in Brooklyn.
 Concurrently, in partnership with Urban Archive, the Center is launching an open call for crowdsourced images, audio and text that will be accessible to all Brooklynites, which allows them to tell their own personal histories of protest and resistance.